Everything Kaye...Storytelling

 "But I'm feeding them mom."

 As I turned around she began to run and scream, the geese had attacked!
 I'm running after her but I can't catch her.
-I see my son climbing up to the top of the jungle gym, I yelled for my oldest to come help me but she just shakes her head slowly, to terrified to move.
+I see my son climbing up to the top of the jungle gym, I yelled for Stacie to come help me but she just shook her head slowly, too terrified to move.
 I decided quickly to throw more cheese curls everywhere hoping they would stop chasing her because she won't drop the bag.
-Which at this point is probably empty because she's running around in circles shaking the bag at the geese.
+At this point, the bag is probably empty because she's running around in circles, shaking the bag at the geese.

 It worked they stopped chasing her and started fighting over the cheese curls that were on the ground.
 Holding her under one of my arms I climb up to the top of the jungle gym.
-As I was trying to catch my breath, I look down and she was still holding the empty bag.
+As I was trying to catch my breath, I looked down, and she was still holding the empty bag.
 I snatched it from her and throw it down to the ground!
 When I search again for the car and my daughter, I see her on the roof of the car.
-Soon a gentleman appears, I remember seeing him fishing on the other side of the pond; he's talking to the geese and waving his pole side to side pushing the geese on.
-We are finally able to climb down from the jungle gym and go up to the car.
-We get in the car, lock the doors and I start the car, nobody says anything.
-I look in the rearview mirror and start backing out.
-Olivia ask can she have more chips.
+Soon a gentleman appears, I remembered seeing him fishing on the other side of the pond, when we first arrived.
+He's talking to the geese and waving his pole side to side pushing the geese on.
+With his help we were able to climb down.
+I told him," thank you".
+We heed back up the hill to the car.
+Nobody says anything.
+I look in the rear view mirror and start backing out.
+Then to the shock of all of us, Olivia asked if she could have more chips.
 We burst into laughter!

 "I'm getting hungry, we better start back."

 "Yeah, me too!
-I hope the girls are dressed, because they take forever," rolling his eyes.
+I hope the girls are ressed, because they take forever,"as he rolled his eyes.

 The drive over to Nola's house wasn't that long.
 The kids jumped out of the car running and hugging her kids like they've known each other their whole lives!